liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

-container's request scope or its value replaced, the bridge must execute on the (old) attribute's value any public no-argument void return method annotated by `BridgePreDestroy` if executing in the action phase<sup>[[nt](tck-tests.md#nt)/[6.44](tck-tests.md#6.44)]</sup>. **Note**: because the bridge request scope isn't updated during its render phase replace/removal of an attribute's value from the container's request scope must not cause the `BridgePreDestroy` method(s) to be called<sup>[[nt](tck-tests.md#nt)/[6.44](tck-tests.md#6.44)]</sup>.
+container's request scope or its value replaced, the bridge must execute on the (old) attribute's value any public no-argument void return method annotated by `BridgePreDestroy` if executing in the action phase<sup>[[nt](tck-tests.md#nt)/[6.44](tck-tests.md#6.44)]</sup>. **Note**: because the bridge request scope isn't updated during its header phase replace/removal of an attribute's value from the container's request scope must not cause the `BridgePreDestroy` method(s) to be called<sup>[[nt](tck-tests.md#nt)/[6.44](tck-tests.md#6.44)]</sup>.
 - When an attribute that is currently maintained in the bridge's request scope is implicitly removed from the container's request scope (such as when the container's request scope ends), the bridge does not notify the attribute's